-All references to "China," "PRC" and the "State" in this Annual Report are references to the People's Republic of China.
-Unless otherwise specified, all references in this Annual Report to "US dollars," "dollars," "US\$" or "\$" are to United States dollars; all references to "Renminbi" or "Rmb" are to Renminbi, the legal tender currency of China; all references to "S\$" are to Singapore dollars, the legal tender currency of Singapore.
-Unless otherwise specified, translation of amounts for the convenience of the reader has been made in this Annual Report (i) from Renminbi to US dollars at the rate of Rmb 6.3016 = US\$1.00, the rate quoted by the People's Bank of China, or PBOC, on March 1, 2012 and (ii) from Singapore dollar to US dollars at the rate of S\$1.2474 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on March 1, 2012.
-No representation is made that the Renminbi amounts or Singapore dollar amounts could have been, or could be, converted into US dollars at rates specified herein or any other rate.
+All references to "China "PRC" and the "State" in this Annual Report are references to the People's Republic of China.
+Unless otherwise specified, all references in this Annual Report to "US dollars" "dollars" "US\$" or "\$" are to United States dollars; all references to "Reminbi" "RMB" or "Rmb" are to Renminbi, the legal tender currency of China; all references to "S\$" are to Singapore dollars, the legal tender currency of Singapore; all references to "RM" are to Ringgit, the legal tender currency of Malaysia; all references to "GBP" are to Great British pounds, the legal tender currency of the United Kingdom.
+Unless otherwise specified, translation of amounts for the convenience of the reader has been made in this Annual Report (i) from Renminbi to US dollars at the rate of Rmb 6.2719 = US\$1.00, the rate quoted by the People's Bank of China, or PBOC, on March 8, 2013, (ii) from Singapore dollar to US dollars at the rate of S\$1.2483= US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on March 8, 2013, and (iii) from Ringgit to US dollars at the rate of RM 3.1045 = US\$1.00, the noon buying rate in New York for cable transfers payable in foreign currencies as certified for customs purposes by the Federal Reserve Bank of New York on March 8, 2013.
+No representation is made that the Renminbi amounts, Singapore dollar amounts or Ringgit amounts could have been, or could be, converted into US dollars at rates specified herein or any other rate.